Frequently Asked Questions

 What is a Customer Data Platform (CDP)?

-A Customer Data Platform (CDP) is software that collects data from multiple tools to create a single, central customer database containing data on all touchpoints and interactions with your products or services.
-This enables organizations to segment customers in nearly endless ways for more personalized marketing campaigns.
-CDPs integrate data from sources such as CRM, DMP, transactional systems, online forms, email, social media, websites, and eCommerce behavior data.
-Source
+A Customer Data Platform (CDP) is a software solution that collects data from multiple tools to create a single, central customer database.
+This database contains data on all touchpoints and interactions with your products or services, enabling you to segment customers for more personalized marketing campaigns.
+(Source: Hygraph Blog)

 How does a CDP differ from a Data Management Platform (DMP)?